Sharp Favard length of random Cantor sets: Preliminaries

 \subsection{Grid models}

 Fix $L \geq 2$.
 Let

-i.e., $\cD_n$ is the set of squares obtained by dividing the unit square into an $L^n \times L^n$ grid.
+i.e., $\cD_n$ is the set of half-open squares obtained by dividing the unit square into an $L^n \times L^n$ grid.
+(See \Cref{remark:half-open} below about the use of half-open squares.)
 It will be helpful to give an ``address'' to each of these squares.
 Let $\Lambda= [L]^2$.
 Given